 I can totally believe that only 30 were brought in, as I have never seen one in person, and I have been playing with BMW's for 30 years!
 Does yours still have all of the polished pieces on it?
 I think the fork lowers and rear drive were polished.

 I know if I had one, I would be trying to source out a complete set of decals out of Germany!

 Another reason so few were imported is that 1980 was the transition year between Butler and Smith and BMWNA, so that was actually their lowest sales year, in modern times.
 I'll friend you and you can check out some of my bikes!

-Images of Todd's Toaster Tank R75/5 and his very trick Triumph Thruxton appear in the appropriate BMW and Triumph galleries.
+Images of Todd's Toaster Tank R75/5 and his very trick Triumph Thruxton appear in the appropriate BMW and Triumph owner's galleries.